cphdat2sem2017-Cos/Week09-15-Project/README.md

 ## Lecture days
 - Wednesday the 5th from 9-12 in room 1.60 there will be special session with one of the tutors on JSP/Servlet in room 1.60.
-- Monday April 18th - see testing.md
+- Monday April 18th + Tuesday Aoril 19th - see testing.md

 ## [Formal requirements for the project](Project Assignment Part 1 spring 2017.md)
 Hand-in of the project is a prerequisite for attending the exam.
 There is a seperate repo for exam info